Planning under non-rational perception of uncertain spatial costs: INTRODUCTION

 \section{INTRODUCTION}

-\paragraph*{Motivation} Autonomous robots ranging from industrial manipulators to robotic swarms~\cite{HC-SH-KML-GK-WB-LEK-ST:05,CW-AMB-AM:18,AS-SM:18-cphs}, are becoming less isolated and increasingly more interactive in today's world.
-Arguably, most environments where these robots operate, have an associated degree of spatial cost, which can lead to a loss or damage to the robots.
-For example, by moving onto an oily surface, a robot may collide with a nearby obstacle, resulting in a (mild or hard) crash.
+\paragraph*{Motivation} Autonomous robots from industrial manipulators to robotic swarms~\cite{HC-SH-KML-GK-WB-LEK-ST:05,CW-AMB-AM:18,AS-SM:20}, are becoming less isolated and increasingly more interactive.
+Arguably, most environments where these robots operate, have an associated spatial cost, which can lead to a robot's loss or damage.
+For example, an oily surface can cause a robot to slip and collide with a nearby obstacle, resulting in a crash.
 In more complex scenarios, a decision maker (DM) may be directly involved with the motion of an autonomous system, such as in robotic surgery, search and rescue operations, or autonomous car driving.
 The risk perceived from these costs or losses could vary among different DMs.
-In such cases, the decision making of an autonomous system w.r.t perceived losses may influence the confidence that a DM has on the robot.
-This motivates to consider richer models that are inclusive of non-rational perception of these spatial costs into planning algorithms for robotic systems.
-We aim to incorporate one such model known as Cumulative Prospect Theory (CPT)~\cite{AT-DK:92} into path planning, and compare the qualitative behavior of its output paths with those obtained from other risk perception models.
+This motivates the consideration of richer models that are inclusive of non-rational perception of spatial costs in motion planning.
+With this goal, we aim to study how Cumulative Prospect Theory (CPT)~\cite{AT-DK:92} can be included into path planning, and compare its paths with those obtained from other risk perception models.